 If you would like to start a blog of your own or simply looking to improve your current one, I’ve compiled a list of blogging resources that have helped me along the way.

 When I first started even thinking about blogging I had a million questions.
-As a self-taught blogger I’ve spent countless research hours (articles, videos, tutorials, eBooks, and other blogs), and I’ve come across incredible resources that have made a huge impact in what I know today.
+As a self-taught blogger I’ve spent countless research hours (articles, videos, tutorials, eBooks, other blogs, and trial and error), and I’ve come across incredible resources that have made a huge impact in what I know today.

 As my journey continues, I will be adding to this list.
 So please be sure to check back in often to see if there are any new ones that can benefit you.